This page was reviewed under our medical and editorial policy by

 Eating difficulties: Chemotherapy, radiation therapy or surgery may affect the ability to chew or swallow food.
 A dietitian may recommend foods and beverages that are easier to consume.

 Headaches: Certain cancer treatments may cause headaches.
 Stress, fatigue, anxiety and sleeping problems—which may occur with a cancer diagnosis—may also cause headaches.
-Medication, lifestyle changes and integrative therapies such as relaxation techniques may help relieve cancer-related head pain.
+Medication, lifestyle changes and supportive care services such as relaxation techniques may help relieve cancer-related head pain.

 Immobility: Cancer and its treatments may cause joint and muscle pain that may make it harder to move around.
 Physical and occupational therapists may help.